HNBA VIA (Vision in Action) Fund

 ABOUT HNBA VIA

 The HNBA VIA (“Vision in Action”) Fund is the Hispanic National Bar Association’s 501 (c)(3) charitable arm.
-The HNBA VIA Fund’s mission is to empower the U.S. Latinx community through programs and initiatives that increase the community’s access and influence, and provide expanded education, career advancement, and leadership opportunities.
-Through a combination of targeted programmatic activities (trainings, workshops, mentoring and pipeline programs, pro bono legal services, conferences, and more!), HNBA VIA, as a joint enterprise with the HNBA, supports the development and advancement of Latinx students, legal professionals and community members.
+The HNBA VIA Fund’s mission is to empower the U.S. Hispanic community through programs and initiatives that increase the community’s access and influence, and provide expanded education, career advancement, and leadership opportunities.
+Through a combination of targeted programmatic activities (trainings, workshops, mentoring and pipeline programs, pro bono legal services, conferences, and more!), HNBA VIA, as a joint enterprise with the HNBA, supports the development and advancement of Hispanic students, legal professionals and community members.
 Please consider VIA when deciding where to invest your or your organization’s charitable support!
-You may also consider partnering with the HNBA VIA Fund to advance your organization’s Latinx diversity and inclusion or corporate citizenship programs and initiatives.
+You may also consider partnering with the HNBA VIA Fund to advance your organization’s Hispanic diversity and inclusion or corporate citizenship programs and initiatives.

 The HNBA VIA Fund is a 501(c)3 nonprofit.
 Your contribution may qualify as a charitable deduction for federal income tax purposes.
 The deduction is limited to the excess of the contribution over the fair market value of any goods or services received in exchange for your contribution.
 Please consult your tax advisers or the IRS to determine whether your contribution is deductible.

 HNBA VIA & HNBA JOINT ENTERPRISE PROGRAMS & INITIATIVES